zozzlethena/docs/pages/tokenomics.md

 The concept used to control emissions in relationship to a liquidity pool is called _gauge_.

 `$veVELO` holders can vote to which gauge these emissions go.
-The more votes a gauge gets, the higher the amount of `$VELO` tokens will be distributed to the its liquidity pool providers.
+The more votes with higher voting power a gauge gets, the higher the amount of `$VELO` tokens will be distributed to the its liquidity pool providers.

 In return, voters receive the trading fees collected by the liquidity pool they vote for.